 Older farmhouses had large windows throughout the house which has translated to the current, modern farmhouse look as many homeowners long for lots of natural light.
 Another common trend we see in modern farmhouses is wood floors, lightly varnished.

-Many members of our team grew up in old school farmhouses, including our founder, Perry Lyons.
+Many members of the P.L.
+Lyon’s team grew up in traditional farmhouses, including its founder, Perry Lyons.

 “I have a lot of great memories growing up in a true, old farmhouse.” -Perry Lyons, Founder and CEO of P.L.
 Lyons